mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ### Can I map it to the $distinct_id property?

-We currently do not support mapping a Lookup table to the "$distinct_id" property.
-If you would like to associate a certain property with the user, we would suggest uploading it as a user profile property for the user instead.
+Mapping a Lookup Table to the `$distinct_id` property is not supported.
+To create a user property for a profile, upload it as a user property directly.